georgique/world-geojson/README.md

 ## Aligned borders (release 3.0 - work in progress)

 Most of the countries boundaries were prepared manually, so borders don't perfectly align.
-Here is the list of countries which borders have already got perfectly aligned with the surrondings:
-* Countries (3.1% done):
+Here is the progress:
-  * Afghanistan
+* Countries (4.2% done)
-  * Albania
+* States (0% done)

 ## States boundaries (release 4.0 - on pause)
 Countries which we are going to provide state boundaries for: